 In addition to the main impacts summarised above are changes about which there is less certainty, but if they occurred would be highly damaging and probably irreversible.
-For instance, large changes are being observed in Polar Regions.
-Loss from the Greenland ice sheet increased significantly from 34 Gt yr-1 over the period 1992-2001 to 215 Gt yr-1 during 2002-2011.
+For instance, large changes are being observed in polar regions.
+If the temperature rises more than about 3 °C (~5 °F) in the area of Greenland, it is estimated that melt down of the ice cap would begin.
+Complete melt down is likely to take 1000 years or more but it would add 7 metres (23 feet) to the sea level.